xlwings/xlwings/docs/pro/server/server.rst

 Instead of installing Python on each end-user's machine, you can work with a server-based Python installation.
 It's essentially a web application, but uses your spreadsheet as the frontend instead of a web page in a browser. xlwings Server doesn't just work with the Desktop versions of Excel on Windows and macOS but additionally supports Google Sheets and Excel on the web for a full cloud experience. xlwings Server runs everywhere where Python runs, including Linux, Docker and WSL (Windows Subsystem for Linux). it can run on your local machine, as a (serverless) cloud service, or on an on-premise server.

-.. important:: This feature currently only covers parts of the RunPython API (UDFs are not yet supported).
+.. important:: This feature currently only covers parts of the RunPython API.
 See also :ref:`pro/server/server:Limitations` and :ref:`pro/server/server:Roadmap`.

 Why is this useful?
 -------------------